zdandoh/ecs/README.md

 ### How It Works
-The code generator uses the provided component definitions to generate helper functions and storage data structures for each component, but also analyzes the root package to determine which component queries are made.
+The code generator uses the provided component definitions to generate helper functions and storage data structures for each component, but also analyzes the module to determine which component queries are made.
 This is necessary because the library needs to know which subsets of components might be queried against so that it can generate code to serve those queries.
 This allows the generated library to fully avoid reflection